plugdata-team/plugdata/README.md

 <img width="1093" alt="darkmode" src="https://github.com/user-attachments/assets/605a74fc-34bb-48f5-a48e-153ffc287141">
 </p>

-plugdata is a plugin wrapper for Pure Data, featuring a new GUI made with JUCE.
-This is still a WIP, and there are probably still some bugs.
-By default, it ships with the ELSE collection of externals and abstractions.
-The aim is to provide a more comfortable patching experience for a large selection of DAWs.
-It can also be used as a standalone replacement for pure-data.
+PlugData is a plugin wrapper for Pure Data, offering an updated GUI built with JUCE.
+While still a work in progress, it may contain some bugs.
+By default, it comes with the ELSE collection of externals and abstractions.
+The goal is to provide a more user-friendly patching experience across a wide range of DAWs.
+Additionally, it can serve as a standalone replacement for Pure Data.

 Join the Discord here, for sharing patches, reporting issues or requesting features: https://discord.gg/eT2RxdF9Nq